mattermost/mattermost/doc/process/overview.md

 ## Community Systems

-Feedback from the Mattermost community comes from a range of systems, which are monitored using automation by the core team and key contributors in their Mattermost team site.
+The process for managing bugs, feature ideas, troubleshooting, and general discussions are different, so different systems are used to best support each process.
+Each system ties into Mattermost through notifications to internal channels, so the core team and key contributors can keep up-to-date with community feedback throughout the day.

 Systems include:

 ###  Feature Idea Forum